Skip to Content

 Another favourite at Christmas in Paris is the Bûche de Noël.
 These sponge cakes are covered with chocolate buttercream to look like festive yule logs.
 You can buy them, whole or by the slice, at patisseries.
 Or chefs at Paris’ top hotels like the Shangri-La and Four Seasons compete to create the most unusual, exotic and elaborate versions.

 The French eat their main Christmas meal on 24 December, with delicacies like foie gras, oysters and escargots to start followed by roast poultry or game.
-Many Parisian hotels and restaurants offer a Christmas menu, but you need to book well in advance.
-Or you could have a festive three-course meal* while you cruise the Seine on a scenic boat trip.
+If you’re in Paris for Christmas, many Parisian hotels and restaurants offer a Christmas menu, but you need to book well in advance.
+Or you could have a festive feast* while you cruise the Seine.

 Raclette stall at the Christmas markets in Paris